Semantic Correspondence: Unified Benchmarking and a Strong Baseline

 To address this issue, match refinement has been explored to consider the matching globally.
-Intuitively, good matches should be spatially continuous, smooth and follows certain patterns, rather than being stochastic with abrupt change.
+Intuitively, good matches should be spatially continuous, smooth and follow certain patterns, rather than being stochastic with abrupt changes.
 This indicates that teaching the model to recognize and correct unreliable matches could also improve the matching accuracy.
 Generally, there are three common formats for matches: cost volume~\cite{NC-Net, TransforMatcher, ANC-Net, CHMNet, PMNC}, flow field~\cite{LPMFlow, SFNet, SFNet2022, ACTR} and parameterized transformation~\cite{WeakAlign, DCTM}.
-Cost volume is a high dimensional tensor storing the likelihood of all possible matches between two images; flow field is a 2D vector field indicating the correspondence for each spatial position; and parameterized transformation represents matches as the wrapping between two images using few parameters.
+Cost volume is a high-dimensional tensor storing the likelihood of all possible matches between two images; flow field is a 2D vector field indicating the correspondence for each spatial position; and parameterized transformation represents matches as the warping between two images using few parameters.
 The majority of the literature in this direction refines matches based on these three formats.
 We review methods on each format in the following paragraphs.